 My Professional Beliefs

-I believe that it is vital for each of us to contribute something to our communities and that we are all connected.
+It is vital for each of us to contribute something to our communities.